 AIDS Foundation of Chicago (AFC) offers a wide variety of internships throughout the year, each of which is designed so students experience a real world environment connected to their academic learning.
 Those interested in pursuing a career in nonprofits, social services, policy/advocacy, government relations, non-profit business development, and other related areas will find an environment at AFC that offers focused learning and a quality internship experience.

 Interns learn about contemporary issues related to the work done at AFC, including how projects and programs make a difference in the lives of those affected by and living with HIV and related chronic diseases.

 Internships become available throughout the year, and we work with those selected to accommodate each person’s academic calendar and schedule to create a flexible learning environment.
 Preference is given to students currently or recently enrolled in a degree-seeking program.
 Some opportunities require applicants to be at least 18 years old.
 AFC requires a minimum commitment of at least eight weeks consisting of at least 15 hours each week, with some internships requiring longer minimum commitments.
 Internships are on a volunteer basis.
 Credit for academic programs may be available with some internships.

-The following internships for Fall 2018 are currently available, and we expect more internships to be posted soon.
+The following internships for Winter/Spring 2019 are currently available, and we expect more internships to be posted soon.
 Please check back often!

 Thank you for your interest!